Skip to main content

 Features of Workflow Automation Software

-When selecting workflow automation software, keep an eye out for the following key features:
+When selecting workflow automation software, keep an eye out for these key features:

 Some tools are much more flexible and allow for deeper customization, especially with automation and formulas.
 However, others are easier to use and have a more intuitive interface.